-A defining characteristic of abYsis is that sequences are automatically numbered with a series of popular schemes such as Kabat and Chothia and then annotated with key information such as CDRs and potential post-translational modifications.
-A unique aspect of abYsis is a set of residue frequency tables for each position in an antibody, allowing 'unusual residues' (those rarely seen at a particular position) to be highlighted and decisions to be made on which mutations may be acceptable.
+A defining characteristic of abYsis is that the sequences are automatically numbered with a series of popular schemes such as Kabat and Chothia and then annotated with key information such as complementarity-determining regions and potential post-translational modifications.
+A unique aspect of abYsis is a set of residue frequency tables for each position in an antibody, allowing "unusual residues" (those rarely seen at a particular position) to be highlighted and decisions to be made on which mutations may be acceptable.
 This is especially useful when comparing antibodies from different species.